codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

 4. From the **app.component.html** file, move the entire element that starts with `<div class="container">` to the new **album-list.component.html** file.

+5. The template is expecting there to be a property called **albumsArray** in the **album-list.component.ts** file.
+If you have extensions enabled, you should get an error about this in the template.

-5. You may notice an error because of the need for albumsArray to be in the **album-list.component.ts** file.
-In that .ts file, include the declaration of the property **albumsArray** in the class, just after the export class line:
+  In the **album-list.component.ts** file, include the declaration of the property in the class, immediately after the export class line:

    ```typescript
    albumsArray: Album[];